-I couldn’t be more happy with the results.
-I’ve put a colour through it and we’ve managed to create an acceptable hairstyle I feel confident to go out with.
+I couldn’t have been more happy with the results.
+I put a colour through it and managed to create an acceptable hairstyle I felt confident to go out with.

 My third storm is the recent passing of my Dad and my grief journey.